Happy First Day Of School! 27 Survival Tips You Need For Your First Week

 27. Stock up on vitamins and encourage your child to drink orange juice during the first couple weeks of school to help combat any illnesses children are prone to after being exposed to new germs.

-If you just remember to keep calm and take things day-by-day, you and your child will survive the new school year.
+If you just remember to keep calm and take things day by day, you and your child will survive the new school year.